kkroening/ultralight-cffi/README.md

 The Ultralight-API headers are fetched as a git submodule for local development of this library, but are not required for end-user installation of `ultralight-cffi`.

-`scripts/gen_bindings` transforms the official headers into a consolidated `ultralight/_bindings.h` using `gcc`'s preprocessor (running in Docker, for consistency), and a small amount of post-processing.
+`scripts/gen_bindings` transforms the official headers into a consolidated `ultralight_cffi/_bindings.h` using `gcc`'s preprocessor (running in Docker, for consistency), and a small amount of post-processing.
 Then it runs `scripts/_build.py` to run the CFFI builder to generate `_bindings.py`.
+And finally, `ultralight_cffi/_stubs.py` is generated by transforming the FFI builder's parsed declarations into PEP 484 annotated Python wrapper methods.

-Although `ultralight/_bindings.h` and `ultralight/_bindings.py` are auto-generated, they're committed to version control so that installing `ultralight-cffi` is as frictionless as possible.
+Although `ultralight/_bindings.*` and `ultralight/_stubs.py` are auto-generated, they're committed to version control so that installing `ultralight-cffi` is as frictionless as possible.

 > [!NOTE]
 > `ultralight/_bindings.h` isn't required at runtime, but it's included in the `ultralight` Python package anyways for the sake of documentation and history.